JuliaMath/Interpolations.jl/doc/Math.md

 ## Supporting an `Interpolation` type in `Interpolations.jl`

 Not all combinations of the above four concepts are supported in the library; for example, neither constant nor linear on-grid interpolations need andy boundary conditions, and therefore they don't support any.

+An interpolation is represented by an object of a concrete type descending from

+    abstract Interpolation{IT<:InterpolationType,EB<:ExtrapolationBehavior}

 ----